xiaopv/xiaopv.github.io/_teaching/2023-spring-mat201-uas.md

 ## Special Accommodation

- The stuff just below is the University approved language, and is a bit... ``legalese''.
+ The stuff just below is the University approved language, and is a bit... "legalese''.
 The point is, if you need accommodations to succeed in this course, talk to me and we can make sure you get what you need.
 And the social environment of this course is important to me, too.
 Let’s work together to make a welcoming and affirming space for everyone.

  Any student who has need of special accommodations in this class due to a documented disability should speak with me as soon as possible, preferably within the first two weeks of class.
 You should also contact Judy Borner, Director of Learning Services in the Academic Support Services Center (315-792-3032 or jcborner@utica.edu ) in order to determine eligibility for services and to receive an accommodation letter.
 We will work with you to help you in your efforts to master the course content in an effective and appropriate way.
 See Utica University official [page](https://www.utica.edu/student/development/learning/) for Office of Learning Services.